-This vegan juice uses only fresh mandarins and lemons to make an organic, healthy juice.
+This fresh juice uses only fresh mandarins and lemons to make an organic, healthy juice.
 It’s both sweet from the mandarins and has a nice pucker at the end due to the lemons.
 This juice recipe is one you’ll want to make over and over!

 Eating clean for the past five years, my favorite recipes were those that use simple, fresh ingredients.
 I love making my own juices like this one.
 For other homemade juices try Simple Pineapple Ginger Juice, Orange Agua Fresca or Cucumber Agua Fresca.

-My boyfriend and I love buying juices.
+My partner and I love buying juices.
 We are juice maniacs!
 The problem is they’re always so expensive.
 I like to buy all of my own fruit, or use up leftover fruit laying around the house, and make my own juice.
 Most juice recipes are honestly better in a juicer, but some (like this one!) are actually better in a blender!

 Jump to:

-Highlights of this Recipe
+Why this Recipe Works

 This recipe is: